 Becket Hitch: The Becket Hitch is a very similar knot.
 However, it is a "Hitch": it does not join two ropes, it attaches a rope to a Becket (a rope handle or an eye).
 In the animation the Blue Rope would be Becket and the Red Rope would be tied to it with a Becket Hitch.

-Tying it: The Sheet Bend would replace the Square (Reef) knot except for the awkward fact that it is not a binding knot – it has to be tied with both ends loose in your hands with no load on the ropes (The Square Knot - with all its faults - can be tied tight against a sail, or parcel, and usually stays tight while the second Half Hitch is tied).
+Tying it: The Sheet Bend would replace the Square (Reef) knot except that it is not a binding knot – both ends must be loose in your hands with no load on the ropes.
+(The Square Knot - with all its faults - can be tied tight against a sail, or parcel, and usually stays tight while the second Half Hitch is tied).
 The Weaver's Knot is tied in various ways.
 One way is shown here.
 A slip knot or noose is tied in the end of the wool.
 The new piece is threaded through the loop.
 Pulling on the Noose ends draws the new piece in.

 Double Sheet Bend: When the ropes are markedly different in size, the tail of the smaller rope can be taken twice round the bight in the larger rope to create the double sheet bend.